storageos/storageos.github.io/_docs/overview/aboutthisguide.md

 ## Purpose of this document
 By the end of this document you should have a good understanding of how StorageOS works, the problems it can solve for your business and be better positioned for making you next storage infrastructure choice.

+This StorageOS Beta enables users explore our software prior to General Availability (GA) release.
+Any feedback on software problems and usability will help improve our product and allows us to track issues and fix them.

+As public Beta software, StorageOS has yet to be released commercially and may contain imperfections causing the software not to perform as well as GA release software.
+We therefore recommend you only install this on non-production, non-business critical infrastructure or devices.

 ## Structure
 This guide is structured to get you quickly setup and running with StorageOS and Docker so you can focus on exploring the product features and how these work.